 What Sides go well with Baked Fish?

-In the Midwest, traditionally Restaurant Style Poor Man’s Lobster is served with coleslaw, rye bread, and a potato such as french fries.
+In the Midwest, traditionally Restaurant Style Poor Man’s Lobster is served with melted butter, lemon wedges, coleslaw, rye bread, and a potato such as french fries.
 However, baked fish would also go well with mixed vegetables, a lightly flavored pasta, or even wild rice pilaf.
+Quick meals like this one pair well with so many sides.

 How do you Reduce Fishy Flavor?